stanfordnlp/pyvene/README.md

 ).with_format("torch")
 ```
 Any dataset instance following the format above should automatically work with the current trainer code.

+### Examples Folder
+For cases where we need to *train* a model before alignment, we provide some examples coming off from models we trained to solve some reasoning puzzles.
+Normally, the tasks we are looking at are reasoning tasks that involve multi-step reasonings.
+In the alignment process, we will then try to see if the model (i.e., the neural network) is solving a task like a human task taker.

 ## Citation
 If you use this repository, please consider to cite our relevant papers: